-Proponents: Idaho Department of Fish and Game (IDFG) Province/subbasin: Mountain Snake/Salmon
+Proponents: Idaho Department of Fish and Game (IDFG), National Oceanic and Atmospheric Administration (NOAA), Shoshone-Bannock Tribes

-Short description: This is a consolidation of five previous Projects related to the Snake River sockeye salmon captive broodstock program.
+Short description: Project # 2007-402-00 is a consolidation of five previous Projects related to the Snake River sockeye salmon captive broodstock program.
+Previous Project #'s are listed in parenthesis for reference.
 Recovery efforts are collaborative in nature and directly involve the Idaho Department of Fish and Game (IDFG), the National Marine Fisheries Service (NOAA Fisheries), the Shoshone-Bannock Tribes (SBT), the Oregon Department of Fish and Wildlife (ODFW), and the University of Idaho (U of I).